id-studiolab/Digital-Interfaces/tutorials/coding-challenge/index.md

 This section is not a full tutorial but more a challenge of you coding skills.
 You will be building an increasingly more complicated sound activated LED.
 Every step consists of the following:

 - A detailed explanation of what the end result of this step should be.
-- A button that leads to a page with hints for this step.
 - A button that leads to a page with the solution.

 We really encourage you to try before taking a peak at the hints and solution.